mahmoud-sayed/freelancers-gate/README.md

 - make popup using react Portal

+- installed js-cookie to handel adding cookies to the browser

 ## errors and issues I faced

 - try to create fake json server I used this wrong command `npm install json-server`, but the right one is `npm install -g json-server`